wmerfalen/tdm/README.md

 since I learned how to create a Recursive Descent Parser, but for the potential coders who inherit this codebase, it is likely not to be re-used (unfortunately).

 # Compiling

 You'll need g++-7 to be in your include path.
 Simply go to the src directory and execute 'make'.
 Currently, compiling on Windows systems is not supported.

-# Motivation
-bnull-mud is purely a hobby project to strengthen and reinforce my C++ skills.
-I do plan on launching and maintaining bnull-mud full-time as long as my current full-time job permits me the free time to do so. bnull-mud is my first serious personal project that I have poured all my free time into.

 # Theme
 The theme for this mud will be heavily dependant upon whomever I hire as builders.